The Difference Between Americano vs Brewed Coffee (Drip, Immersion, etc)

 No, an Americano doesn’t taste like coffee if you compare it to drip brewed coffee.
 On the other hand, it doesn’t taste the same as a straight espresso, either.
 Think of it more like a fuller-profiled cousin of regular coffee.

-No, a long black is not the same as an Americano, but its very very quite similar.
-A long black has a stronger flavor and preserves much of the espresso crema.
+No, a long black is not the same as an Americano, but it’s very similar.
+A long black has a stronger flavour and preserves much of the espresso crema.
 Read our more detailed article about long black coffee here.